-And, even better, this particular Whole30 Chia Pudding is only six ingredient—and that’s with the toppings.
-The actual pudding itself is only four: chia seeds, coconut milk, vanilla bean, and cinnamon or compliant Pumpkin Spice (such as Simply Organic‘s).
+And, even better, this particular Whole30 Chia Pudding is only six ingredients — and that’s with the toppings.
+The actual pudding itself is only four: chia seeds, coconut milk, vanilla bean, and cinnamon or compliant Pumpkin Spice (such as Simply Organic).
 Well, okay, technically five if you’re counting the pinch of sea salt.

 You could really top the pudding with anything you’d like.
 Here, I top mine with fresh bananas and roasted macadamia nuts.
 I love the crunch the nuts add alongside the creamy pudding and bananas.
 But since the chia pudding base is so versatile, you could experiment and go nuts with toppings.
 Strawberries, freeze-dried fruit, peaches, cashews, nut butters, spirulina, avocado, coconut flakes.
 The options are endless!

-And chia seeds, as we know, are pretty amazing for you.
-They:
+Chia seeds, as we know, are pretty amazing for you.